Supplement: ODE Plugin Explanation¶

 odeLinks[forceSensors[i]->link()->index()]->jointID, &forceSensorFeedbacks[i]);

-// The sensor object returns the link object to which the sensor is attached in the link() function.
+// Sensor objects return the link object to which the sensor is attached with the link() function.

-// Then we get the ODE joint id.
-Specify the data storage location relative to ODE.
+// From that, get the ODE joint id.
+Specify the data storage location to ODE.

 for(size_t i=0; i < activeSimBodies.size(); ++i){